pivotal/docs-tap/application-accelerator/troubleshooting.hbs.md

 ## <a id='installation'></a> Installation issues

-Depending on the error output, there are some actions that you can take.
+Depending on the error output, you can take the following actions to troubleshoot installation problems.

 ### <a id='verify'></a>Verify installed packages